GD-MAE: Generative Decoder for MAE Pre-training on LiDAR Point Clouds: Experiments

 \paragraph{Sparse Pyramid Transformer.} The first and second rows of Table~\ref{table:ablation_study} demonstrate that the hierarchical architecture can consistently improve the detection accuracy of each category.
 The impact on vehicle detection is greater than on other categories because vehicles are generally larger in size and therefore require a broader receptive field to obtain sufficient contextual information for 3D detection, such as size recognition.
 The second and third rows of Table~\ref{table:ablation_study} show that a simple shortcut can further improve performance, suggesting that local geometric features are also important.
 To further illustrate the necessity of the multi-scale structure, we scale up SST~\cite{fan2022sst} by deepening the network depth in Table~\ref{table:abl_sst_depth}.
 We found that accuracy decreases with increasing depth, possibly due to overfitting.

 \paragraph{Masked Autoencoder.} The third and fourth rows of Table~\ref{table:ablation_study} show the effectiveness of the MAE, in which 20\% of the data is used for pre-training and fine-tuning.
 It provides improvements of 0.99, 1.17, and 1.00 APH/L2 for vehicle, pedestrian, and cyclist, respectively.
 The third column of Table~\ref{table:abl_label_ratio} shows that the performance can be further improved by 0.74 mAPH/L2 by using 100\% of the unlabeled data for pre-training.
 To demonstrate the impact of pre-training on the data efficiency, Table~\ref{table:abl_label_ratio} shows the performance with different proportions of annotated data.
 Without pre-training, the performance is increased by 1.99 mAPH/L2 when labeled data is added from 20\% to 100\%.
 The gap is reduced to 0.2 mAPH/L2 when the pre-training is applied.
 With only 5\% of annotated data available, MAE can significantly improve accuracy by 3.89 mAPH.
-We also verify the impact of MAE on the KITTI and ONCE datasets in Table~\ref{table:abl_mae_kitti} and Table~\ref{table:once_val}, respectively, where consistent boosts for three classes can be observed.
+The impact of MAE is also verified on the ONCE and KITTI datasets in Tables~\ref{table:once_val} and \ref{table:abl_mae_kitti}, respectively, where consistent boosts can be observed.

-\paragraph{Masking Ratio.} The impact of various masking ratios is displayed in Table~\ref{table:abl_mask_ratio}.
-We discover that a ratio of 75\% works best for creating a task that is adequately difficult for self-supervised pre-training.
-If the masking ratio is too high, performance suffers dramatically.
-The accuracy also degrades slightly with low making ratios.
+\paragraph{Multi-Scale Encoders.} We also verify the effect of \NickName on different multi-scale encoders such as convolution (CNN) and sparse convolution (SpCNN).
+Table~\ref{table:abl_backbone} shows that \NickName consistently improves the accuracy of different multi-scale encoders.
+And we found that \NickName brings the highest gain for the proposed transformer encoder, which suggests that our simple decoder is particularly suitable for the transformer-based encoder.